U.S. Afghan pullout weighs heavy on vets

 Feelings about the end of the war from veterans and Gold Star families who lost loved ones in Afghanistan will likely be a mixture of sadness and even anger, retired Army Gen. Joseph Votel, a former commander of U.S. Central Command, acknowledged in an interview with The Washington Times.

 “I feel a sense of disappointment that we were unable to move this forward.
-I feel sad for the good Afghan people who really deserve an opportunity for peace,” said Gen. Votel, now with the Washington, D.C.-based Middle East Institute think tank.
+I feel sad for the good Afghan people who really deserve an opportunity for peace,” said Gen. Votel, now with the Washington-based Middle East Institute.

-Whether or not there will ever be a parade for them in the future, veterans of the Afghan War should remember that they stepped forward when their country was attacked, Gen. Votel said.
+Whether or not they will have a parade in the future, veterans of the Afghanistan War should remember that they stepped forward when their country was attacked, Gen. Votel said.

 “In that act, there is a lot to take pride in and feel good about,” he said.
 “We don’t know what history is going to say about all of this.
-But what was never in doubt was the commitment of our soldiers — their ability to step up and do their duty.”
+But what was never in doubt was the commitment of our soldiers: their ability to step up and do their duty.”

-Brett Allen is a writer whose novel, “Kilroy Was Here,” is loosely based on his own 2009 deployment to Afghanistan as an Army officer in the 10th Mountain Division.
-He thinks the United States should have left Afghanistan years ago.
-Barring that, military and civilian leaders in Washington should have readjusted the strategy with more of an emphasis on special operations missions and less on using the military to help rebuild a nation, he said.
+Brett Allen is the author of the novel “Kilroy Was Here,” loosely based on his 2009 deployment to Afghanistan as an Army officer in the 10th Mountain Division.
+He said the United States should have left Afghanistan years ago.
+Barring that, military and civilian leaders in Washington should have readjusted the strategy with more emphasis on special operations missions and less on using the military to help rebuild a nation, he said.

 “We were trying to fight the war in Afghanistan like we had been fighting the war in Iraq — rolling around in heavy trucks and bogged down in heavy armor,” Mr. Allen said.
 “You just couldn’t find the enemy that way.
 Those trucks couldn’t go anywhere.”

-Pentagon officials and the White House have both expressed confidence that the Kabul government has a well-trained army that is now capable of defending itself against the Taliban, that the pessimism that many veterans express is overstated.
+Pentagon officials and the White House express confidence that the government in Kabul has a well-trained army capable of defending itself against the Taliban and say the pessimism of many veterans is overstated.

 “They have numerous advantages.
 They have better capabilities than the Taliban in the air and on the ground,” said chief Pentagon spokesman John Kirby. ”It’s really going to come down to their ability and their willingness to use those advantages to their benefit.”

-Toward the end of Mr. Allen’s deployment, word came down that the locals would be taking over the lion’s share of the ground combat missions in Afghanistan.
+Toward the end of Mr. Allen’s deployment, word came down that the locals would be taking over most of the ground combat missions in Afghanistan.
 His unit was detailed to get them ready to assume responsibility.

 “We had all kinds of teams working with the local nationals to build up their forces.
-They weren’t grasping it or they didn’t care,” he said.
+They weren’t grasping it, or they didn’t care,” he said.
 “You kind of got the feeling we were over there treading water.”

-White House press secretary Jen Psaki told reporters last week there would be no “Mission Accomplished” moment for Mr. Biden or the troops who served, because the fate of the mission remained very much up in the air as U.S. and allied forces pack up.
+White House press secretary Jen Psaki told reporters last week that there would be no “Mission Accomplished” moment for Mr. Biden or the troops who have served because the fate of the mission remains very much up in the air as U.S. and allied forces pack up.

 Bush hits Biden

-While many vets express a quiet resignation, some of their former leaders are more outspoken, saying the withdrawal plan launched by President Trump and accelerated under Mr. Biden was both an error and a betrayal.
+While many veterans express quiet resignation, some of their former leaders are more outspoken.
+They say the withdrawal plan launched by President Trump and accelerated under Mr. Biden was an error and a betrayal.

-Former President George W. Bush, who ordered the first American troops into Afghanistan right after the September 11 terror attacks, slammed Mr. Biden’s strategy in an interview that aired Wednesday with the German broadcaster Deutsche Welle.
+Former President George W. Bush, who ordered the first American troops into Afghanistan right after the Sept.
+11, 2001, terrorist attacks, slammed Mr. Biden’s strategy in an interview that aired Wednesday with the German broadcaster Deutsche Welle.

 “I’m afraid Afghan women and girls are going to suffer unspeakable harm.
-They’re just going to be left behind to be slaughtered by these very brutal people and it breaks my heart,” Mr. Bush said, according to DW.
+They’re just going to be left behind to be slaughtered by these very brutal people, and it breaks my heart,” Mr. Bush said, according to DW.

-Dan Caldwell was in the Marine Corps during the Iraq War and is now a senior advisor at Concerned Veterans for America.
-He predicts most veterans will back President Biden’s plan to immediately get out of Afghanistan.
+Dan Caldwell was in the Marine Corps during the Iraq War and is now a senior adviser at Concerned Veterans for America.
+He predicts most veterans will back Mr. Biden’s plan to get out of Afghanistan.

 “It has been difficult to watch a lot of friends continue to go over and over in support of a mission that doesn’t have a clear path to victory,” Mr. Caldwell said.
-“Marines that I have served with now have sons or daughters who have deployed to either Iraq or Afghanistan — in some cases they were deployed to the same bases.”
+“Marines that I have served with now have sons or daughters who have deployed to either Iraq or Afghanistan.
+In some cases, they were deployed to the same bases.”

-Afghans were fighting against each other before Americans ever set foot into the country and will be fighting each other after the last U.S. and allied troops have been evacuated, Mr.Caldwell said.
+Afghans were fighting one another before Americans ever set foot into the country and will be fighting after the last U.S. and allied troops have been evacuated, Mr.Caldwell said.

 “Whether we stay or not, [Afghanistan] is going to remain violent.
 The question is: Is it worth American blood and treasure?”
 Mr. Caldwell said.
-“The answer is clearly no and I’m glad Biden recognized that.”
+“The answer is clearly no, and I’m glad Biden recognized that.”

-Gen. Votel predicted the Taliban is going to ratchet up the pressure against the government in Kabul until they either accommodate them politically or simply collapse.
+Gen. Votel predicted that the Taliban will ratchet up the pressure against the government in Kabul until they either accommodate them politically or simply collapse.

 “I think what we’re seeing here is exactly what we expected with our departure — whether that takes six months or a year,” he said.